mhzendehpey/capacitor-poolakey/CONTRIBUTING.md

 Check formatting and code quality, autoformat/autofix if possible.

-This template is integrated with ESLint, Prettier, and SwiftLint.
+This template is integrated with ESLint and Prettier.
 Using these tools is completely optional, but the [Capacitor Community](https://github.com/capacitor-community/) strives to have consistent code style and structure for easier cooperation.

 ## Publishing